Trip to the Pumpkin Patch

 Food Boxes for Thanksgiving

-With generous donations we were able to exceed last years success and feed more people than in past years.
-Volunteer spent the day unloading trucks, taping up boxes, sorting food into boxes and once the boxes were created they loaded the food boxes into two large cargo trailers.
+With generous donations we traditionally provide 20,000+ pounds of food during the Thanksgiving break.
+In one day volunteers unload food from trucks, tape up boxes, sort food into boxes, and once the boxes are created they loaded the food boxes into two large cargo trailers for delivery.

-About 25 volunteers followed the vehicles pulling the trailers throughout our community delivering food directly to the homes of hungry families.
+Dozens of volunteers follow the vehicles pulling the trailers throughout our community delivering food directly to the homes of hungry families.

 The families who received the food boxes are families that we are in relationship; and who we know will greatly benefit from the food that we deliver.
 In really it isn’t food that we deliver to these families, it’s hope.